enzymejs/chai-enzyme/README.md

 | yes    | yes   | yes     |

-Assert that the given wrapper has given ID attribute:
+Assert that the wrapper has given ID attribute:

 ```js
 import React from 'react'